 Since 1958, The Ackland Art Museum has been one of North Carolina’s most important cultural resources.
 The Ackland serves broad local, state, and national constituencies as a unit of the University of North Carolina at Chapel Hill.

-During my second semester of graduate school, I was invited to conduct a communications and brand audit as part of a funded administrative internship.
-By reviewing materials produced in the past ten years, I identified missing opportunities as well as underpinning messages that should be amplified.
-I conducted qualitative conversations with staff, players in the local arts community, and developed an email survey.
-Recommendations were delivered to museum director and director of external relations, first steps towards implementation were made in January 2015.
+During my second semester of graduate school, I completed a communications and brand audit as part of a funded administrative internship.
+By reviewing past marketing materials, I identified missing opportunities as well as underpinning messages that should be amplified.
+I interviewed key stakeholders and developed a comprehensive email survey.
+Recommendations were delivered to museum leadership, and first steps towards implementation were made in January 2015.